 Git Cheat Sheet and Best Practices

 Today we'll walk through some Git basics, including Git commands like pull, push, and fetch.
 At the end of the article, you can download a one-page Git cheat sheet rich with the Git commands of champions, the gems that make your SCM a pleasure to work with, the… ok, enough’s enough, let’s get down to business.
-You can and maybe already have clicked the image below which provides you with a printable Git cheat sheet PDF.
-If you haven’t, there’s a more conventional button for the less adventurous among you below the Git commands cheat sheet below.

 Using Git Init and Git Clone

 Well, we’ll start at the beginning of course!
 In the beginning, Git created init and clone.
 Both of which give you a repository in which you can manage your source code.
 The difference being of course that you would use the init command to create a repository from scratch, whereas you’d use clone to literally clone, or copy an existing repository into the directory you ran the command from.
 Once this is done, we’re able to start our workflow!
 Here are the two examples in action on the ZipRebel project:

 $ git init myProject Initialized empty Git repository in /Users/sjmaple/myProject/.git/